 These liable parties can frequently overlap.
 One party could pass the blame on to a defective product maker that could then claim the owner was to blame for not properly maintaining the part.

-The Champion Firm, P.C., will cut through these types of issues to make sure negligent parties are held fully accountable.
+The Champion Firm, Personal Injury Attorneys, P.C., will cut through these types of issues to make sure negligent parties are held fully accountable.

 Smyrna Truck Accident Lawyer: How The Champion Firm Can Help

-If you were seriously injured or your loved one was killed in a commercial truck accident in Smyrna, it is in your best interest to contact the Smyrna truck accident lawyers of The Champion Firm, P.C., as quickly as you can.
+If you were seriously injured or your loved one was killed in a commercial truck accident in Smyrna, it is in your best interest to contact the Smyrna truck accident lawyers of The Champion Firm, Personal Injury Attorneys, P.C., as quickly as you can.